ways to improve your mental health

 When bad things happen to us, or there are things that we don’t like, it’s easy to blame ourselves as the ‘problem’.
 The truth is, there are always alternative ways to see the situation at hand.
 The low sense of self-worth we encourage in ourselves becomes the evidence we fall back on as us being the ‘problem’.

 When we feel like we’re starting to be hard on ourselves, it’s important to catch it when it’s happening.
+This can be very difficult to do by ourselves, so it may be that a professional with Insights into trauma counselling could be more beneficial.
 Once we are aware that we’re behaving this way, we can then look to stop the negative self-talk in its tracks.

 This can be done through taking mindful pauses and asking ourselves; “Is this really the way I am or could I be making it seem worse than it really is?”